-- completing requisite clinical trials through all phases of clinical development of BPX-501 and our other current product candidates; - seeking and obtaining marketing approvals for BPX-501 and any other product candidates that successfully complete clinical trials, if any; - launching and commercializing BPX-501 and other product candidates for which we obtain marketing approval, if any, with a partner or, if launched independently, successfully establishing a sales force, marketing and distribution infrastructure; - identifying and developing new product candidates; - progressing our pre-clinical programs into human clinical trials; - establishing and maintaining supply and manufacturing relationships with third parties; - developing new molecular switches based on our proprietary CID technology platform; - maintaining, protecting, expanding and enforcing our intellectual property; and - attracting, hiring and retaining qualified personnel.
+- · completing requisite clinical trials through all phases of clinical development of rivo-cel and our other current product candidates; - seeking and obtaining marketing approvals for rivo-cel and any other product candidates that successfully complete clinical trials, if any; - launching and commercializing rivo-cel and other product candidates for which we obtain marketing approval, if any, with a partner or, if launched independently, successfully establishing a sales force, marketing and distribution infrastructure; - identifying and developing new product candidates; - progressing our pre-clinical programs into human clinical trials; - establishing and maintaining supply and manufacturing relationships with third parties; - developing new molecular switches based on our proprietary CID technology platform; - · maintaining, protecting, expanding and enforcing our intellectual property; and - attracting, hiring and retaining qualified personnel.

-Because of the numerous risks and uncertainties associated with biologic product development, we are unable to predict the likelihood or timing for when we may receive regulatory approval of BPX-501 or any of our other current or future product candidates or when we will be able to achieve or maintain profitability, if ever.
+Because of the numerous risks and uncertainties associated with biologic product development, we are unable to predict the likelihood or timing for when we may receive regulatory approval of rivo-cel or any of our other current or future product candidates or when we will be able to achieve or maintain profitability, if ever.
 If we do not receive regulatory approvals, our business, prospects, financial condition and results of operations will be adversely affected.
 Even if we obtain the regulatory approvals to market and sell one or more of our product candidates, we may never generate significant revenues from any commercial sales for several reasons, including because the market for our products may be smaller than we anticipate, or products may not be adopted by physicians and payors or because our products may not be as efficacious or safe as other treatment options.
-If we fail to successfully commercialize one or more products, we may be unable to generate sufficient revenues to sustain and grow our business, prospects, financial condition and results of operations will be adversely affected.
-In addition, our expenses could increase beyond expectations if we are required by the European Medicines Agency, or EMA, the FDA, or other foreign regulatory agencies, to perform studies and clinical trials in addition to those that we currently anticipate for BPX-501 and our other product candidates that we independently develop is approved for commercial sale, we expect to incur significant costs associated with commercializing any such product candidates.
+If we fail to successfully commercialize one or more products, we may be unable to generate sufficient revenues to sustain and grow our business and our business, prospects, financial condition and results of operations will be adversely affected.
+In addition, our expenses could increase beyond expectations if we are required by the European Medicines Agency, or EMA, the FDA, or other foreign regulatory agencies, to perform studies and clinical trials in addition to those that we currently anticipate for rivo-cel and our other product candidates, or if there are any delays in our or our partners completing clinical trials or the development of any of our product candidates.
+Further, if one or more of the product candidates that we independently develop is approved for commercial sale, we expect to incur significant costs associated with commercializing any such product candidates.
 Finally, even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.